nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

   **Workaround:** Do not initiate these procedures at the same time.

-.. rst-class:: v1-5-0 v1-4-2 v1-4-1 v1-4-0 v1-3-2 v1-3-1 v1-3-0 v1-2-1 v1-2-0 v1-1-0 v1-0-0

-DRGN-8476: Long packets not supported in connections on Coded PHY In connections, the Link Layer payload size is limited to 27 bytes on LE Coded PHY.

-.. rst-class:: v1-5-0 v1-4-2 v1-4-1 v1-4-0 v1-3-2 v1-3-1 v1-3-0 v1-2-1 v1-2-0 v1-1-0 v1-0-0

-DRGN-9083: AAR populated with zero IRK
-  If the application has set an all zeroes IRK for a device in the resolving list, then a resolvable address that can be resolved with the all zeroes IRK will be reported to the application as that device in the advertisement report or the connected event.

 .. rst-class:: v1-4-2 v1-4-1 v1-4-0 v1-3-2 v1-3-1 v1-3-0 v1-2-1 v1-2-0 v1-1-0 v1-0-0

 DRGN-13921: Directed advertising issues using RPA in TargetA